frescoraja/ga-sample_lecture/README.md

 #Object Oriented JavaScript

-Since JavaScript is a functional programming language (everything is a function!), you don't have classes and instances like an object-oriented language has in the conventional sense.
+Since JavaScript is a functional programming language, you don't have classes and instances like an object-oriented language has in the conventional sense.
 In order to simulate classes we use what are called constructors.

 ##Constructors